-The mean increase in abundance from Treatment 1 to 2 was approximately 30% from Treatment 1 levels and with considerably better precision than for Coho (Figure 6.6).
+The increase in abundance from Treatment 1 to 2 was 29% from Treatment 1 levels and with considerably better precision than for Coho (Figure 6.13).
 The change in means for both reaches 2 and 3 was near zero with very high uncertainty.
 The mean change was above 100% (or a doubling in abundance) in reach 4 but was also highly uncertain.
-The high uncertainty for individual reaches isn't surprising given the relatively high variability within each treatment period compared to estimates for the entire mainstem (Figure 6.4).
-Table 6.3 lists the probability that mainstem smolt abundance increased by at least 10%, 20% and 50% using the same approach as was used for Coho smolts.
-There was a high probability (prob = 0.90) of a 10% or greater increase in abundance from Treatment 1 to 2 levels and a moderate probability (prob = 0.76) of a 20% or greater increase.
-There was very little support for a 50% or greater increase (prob = 0.11).
-As for Coho, these can only be interpreted as the response to the Treatment 2 assuming other productivity parameters remained constant during the flow experiment.
+The high uncertainty for individual reaches isn't surprising given the relatively high variability within each treatment period compared to estimates for the entire mainstem (Figure 6.10).
+As for Coho, to interpret this change as a response to the Treatment 2, we must assume other factors, such as adult escapement, had a relatively small influence on smolt yield during the flow experiment.